openjdk/guide/src/guide/backporting.md

 ~~~
    * Add a comment like the following to the _main_ issue:
 ~~~
-Fix was pushed to 'N+1' while this main issue was targeted to 'N'.
+Fix was integrated to 'N+1' while this main issue was targeted to 'N'.
 Reset this issue to fixed in 'N+1' and copied the Robo Duke entry here.
 ~~~
    * Reset the _main_ issue [Fix Version/s]{.jbs-field} from 'N' to 'N+1'.
-   * Resolve the _main_ issue as [Fixed]{.jbs-value} in build "team" or in build "master" depending on where the fix was pushed - or to an actual build number if the change has already made it to a promoted build (look in the _backport_ issue if you are unsure).
-Pushes to 'openjdk/jdk' are fixed in build "master" and pushes to Project repositories are fixed in build "team".
+   * Resolve the _main_ issue as [Fixed]{.jbs-value} in build "team" or in build "master" depending on where the fix was integrated - or to an actual build number if the change has already made it to a promoted build (look in the _backport_ issue if you are unsure).
+Integrations to 'openjdk/jdk' are fixed in build "master" and integrations to other Project repositories are fixed in build "team".

 ::: {.box}
 [To the top](#){.boxheader}